Mechanical Keyboard Info is supported by readers. If you buy products from links on our site, we may earn a commission. Learn more

 There’s efficiency to be found in only pressing keys down until a keystroke is registered.
 While on the other hand speed can be achieved with key mashing.
 It’s determining what kind of typist you are that will help when choosing a switch.

-Linear switches allow for quick re-activation as each press only has to travel to the registration point before it can be depressed.
+Linear switches allow for quick re-activation as each press only has to travel to the registration point before it can be depressing.
 Something that clicky switches can not do.
 This is where it can be advantageous to choose linear switches over clicky.

-Fast key presses means more inputs when gaming but aren’t exactly necessary when typing.
+Fast key presses mean more inputs when gaming but aren’t exactly necessary when typing.
 This is where a physical bump and audible feedback ensure certainty that a key has been pressed.
 Linears offer none of this feedback and so uncertainty can occur when typing.

 The correct answer is it’s up to you.

 Alright, I know that sounds like a cop-out but it’s entirely up to you.
 Linear switches have a perceived notion that they’ll be better as they can be faster for gaming.
 But the truth is that it’s not going to make much of a difference.
 Nor are they going to prevent you from typing thousands of words on it.

 The same goes for clicky switches.
 They won’t affect your gameplay unless you annoy your teammates with how loud they are.
 For that, I suggest changing your volume detection settings and angling your microphone away from your keyboard.

 I suggest you look at it this way: If you get a switch that is better for one task but you don’t like it for the other then what’s the point?
 Get the switch that feels best to you, it doesn’t really make a difference what the use is if you can’t stand to use the keyboard.